port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-property/aggregation-property.md

 # 🧬 Aggregation Property

-Aggregation property allow you to calculate metrics based on the relations in your catalog.
+Aggregation properties allow you to calculate metrics based on the [relations](/build-your-software-catalog/define-your-data-model/relate-blueprints/#what-is-a-relation) in your catalog.

 Using the aggregation property enables you to see relevant metrics on related entities, without having to manually calculate them.

-Aggregation can be performed on any blueprint that is somehow related to the current blueprint (directly, indirectly, upstream or downstream).
+Aggregations can be performed on any blueprint that is related in any way to the current blueprint (directly, indirectly, upstream or downstream).

-## When to use aggregation property?
+## When to use Aggregation Properties?

 Aggregation property ideally will be defined on blueprints which are in the **higher abstraction level** in your catalog.